pivotal/docs-tap/install-air-gap.hbs.md

-# Install Tanzu Application Platform in an air-gapped environment (beta)
+# Install Tanzu Application Platform in an air-gapped environment

->**Caution:** Tanzu Application Platform in an air-gapped environment is currently in beta and is intended for evaluation and test purposes only.
-Do not use in a production environment.

 This topic describes how to install Tanzu Application Platform on your Kubernetes cluster and registry that are air-gapped from external traffic.